Go Back

 Instructions

-• Bring a large pot of salted water to a rolling boil.
-Carefully add the cauliflower florets and blanch for 5 minutes until they are just tender but still crisp.
-Drain the florets and set them aside.
+• In a large pot, bring salted water to a boil.
+Blanch the cauliflower florets for 5-7 minutes until just tender, then drain and set aside.

-• In a medium saucepan, melt the unsalted butter over medium heat.
-Once melted, add the minced garlic and sauté for about 1 minute, or until fragrant but not browned.
+• In a medium saucepan, melt the butter over medium heat.
+Add the flour and whisk for about 1 minute to form a roux.

 Notes